nicoolas25/dev-env-coreos/README.md

 Once the service is started, you can access it from your host at:
 `http://app.webapp.dev:3000/` or `http://172.17.8.101:3000/` depending on
 if you've update your host's network configuration to use SkyDNS or not.

+## Controlling the target machines

+We've set 3 machines and we've lauched redis in one of these machine.
+Fleet is managing your services and hide the cluster from you.
+To manage where thing should and should not run, there is a `X-Fleet` section in the service file we use.
+Take for instance the `redis@.service`:

+    [X-Fleet]
+    MachineMetadata=purpose=services
+    Conflicts=redis@*.service

+This is telling Fleet to put this service only on machines that have this
+metadata: `purpose=services`.
+It is also telling Fleet to not run this service on another machine that is already running it.

+This kind of control is useful to have a coherent repartition of the services over the cluster.
+If you setup a backup server for a given service, you should avoid to put it on the same physical machine, or even in the same datacenter.

+You can have more informations about the [fleet unit files][fleet-unit] on the official website.

 ## Notes